IBM/Hybrid-Cloud-Applications-and-Services/README.md

 ### Connect your On-Premise environment to Public Cloud
 1. [Create a secure tunnel to connect your on-premise environment to public cloud](#1-create-a-secure-tunnel-to-connect-your-on-premise-environment-to-public-cloud)

-### Scenario One: Application and Database On-Premise
+### Scenario One: Enable your Application running On-Premise to be accessed externally outside the corporate firewall, and consume a public cloud service

 2. [Build sample application to run on-premise and use On-Premise database](#2-build-sample-application-to-run-on-premise-and-use-on-premise-database)
 3. [Run the application and database On-Premise using WebSphere Liberty, CouchDB and Docker](#3-run-the-application-and-database-on-premise-using-websphere-liberty-couchdb-and-docker)